Bastian Schweinsteiger: Style of play

 Schweinsteiger largely operated in the centre, but he was versatile enough to provide an option on the wing, either on the left or right flank.
-During his years with Bayern, he was regarded as one of the best midfielders in the world.
+During his years with Bayern Munich, he was regarded as one of the best midfielders in the world, and he has been described by former Germany national team manager Joachim Löw as one of the country's greatest players ever.
 Schweinsteiger possessed a fearsome shot from range, as well as excellent crossing and a wicked delivery from set-pieces, while his boundless energy also served him well.
 Described as a "two-way player" by Nick Amies, he was also used in a variety of other roles, including as a holding midfielder, as an attacking midfielder, in a box-to-box role, as a playmaker, and in a deep-lying midfield role.
 A powerful, physical, and elegant player, who also possessed good technique, skill, passing ability, vision, and creativity, Schweinsteiger was known for his ability to control and dictate the flow of his team's play in midfield, build attacks, and create chances for his teammates with his distribution.
 Dubbed the "Midfield Motor", Schweinsteiger was also a superb reader of the game and scored spectacularly due to his good positioning.
 He was called "the brain" of the German national team by coach Joachim Löw, and was also described as a "midfield mastermind".

 Beyond his offensive and creative capabilities, he was also known for his defensive skills, work-rate, and tackling ability.
 For his performances, he was voted as the best German player of the year in 2013.
-Jonathan Wilson, when writing for The Guardian during the same year, labelled Schweinsteiger as a type holding midfielder that he described as a "carrier" or "surger," namely "a player capable of making late runs or carrying the ball at his feet."
+Jonathan Wilson, when writing for The Guardian during the same year, labelled Schweinsteiger as a type holding midfielder that he described as a "carrier" or "surger", namely "a player capable of making late runs or carrying the ball at his feet."
 During his time with Chicago, Schweinsteiger was also occasionally deployed as a central defender or sweeper in a three-man back-line, in addition to his usual role in midfield, courtesy of his vision and defensive skills; in this deeper role, he was not only given defensive responsibilities, such as marking opposing players, but was also given offensive duties, and was tasked with playing the ball out from the back, retaining possession, advancing into midfield, and controlling the play.
-Because of Schweinsteiger's wide range of skills, his former Chicago Fire manager, Veljko Paunović, described him upon his retirement in 2019 as "unique and special," also commenting: "He's a complete player, a total player.
+Because of Schweinsteiger's wide range of skills, his former Chicago Fire manager, Veljko Paunović, described him upon his retirement in 2019 as "unique and special", also commenting: "He's a complete player, a total player.
 In Germany, where they know him even better than us, they call him a 'Fussballgott' [a "football god," in German] because he represents everything."